oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 - Save the changes

-kubectl will pick them up and apply them, kubernetes will restart the linkerd-web deployment withthe new arguments and linkerd-web will no longer enforce the check on the hostnames.
+kubectl will pick them up and apply them, Kubernetes will restart the linkerd-web deployment with the new arguments and linkerd-web will no longer enforce the check on the hostnames.

 ### Create a TLS secret

-Curiously the linkerd-web ingress does not use a TLS certificate to ensure that the connection to it is encrtyped, as we will be sending passwords we want to ensure it is encrypted, to do which we need to create a TLS secret in kubernetes that the ingress controller can use.
+Curiously the linkerd-web ingress does not use a TLS certificate to ensure that the connection to it is encrypted, as we will be sending passwords we want to ensure it is encrypted, to do which we need to create a TLS secret in Kubernetes that the ingress controller can use.

 Change to the directory for the service mesh scripts